mnater/Hyphenopoly/README.md

 The patterns are precomputed and available for many languages on CTAN.
 Hyphenopoly.js uses a proprietary binary format (including pattern licence, metadata and the patterns).
 Patterns are computed from a large list of hyphenated words by a program called patgen.
 They aim to find some hyphenation points – not all – because it's better to miss a hyphenation point then to have some false hyphenation points.
 Most patterns are really good but none is error free.

 These pattern vary in size.
 This is mostly due to the different linguistic characteristics of the languages.

-## Hyphenopoly.js vs. Hyphenator.js
-[Hyphenator.js](https://github.com/mnater/Hyphenator) started 2007 and had evolved ever since.
-But web browsers have evolved much more!
-Almost all of them support [native hyphenation](https://developer.mozilla.org/en-US/docs/Web/CSS/hyphens) for a [specific set of languages](https://developer.mozilla.org/en-US/docs/Web/CSS/hyphens#Browser_compatibility).
-So it was time for something new!

-Hyphenopoly.js is based on Hyphenator.js (they share some code) but - in favor of simplicity and speed – lacks many features of Hyphenator.js.
-Most of these features aren't needed in modern webdesign anymore:
--   dropped support for usage as bookmarklet
--   dropped support for frames
--   dropped support for ancient browsers
--   dropped caching of patterns in browser storage
--   dropped breaking of non-textual content (urls, code etc.)
--   and some more…

-If you need one of those features use Hyphenator.js – or give some feedback and proof that the feature is really useful and should be implemented in Hyphenopoly.js

-On the other hand Hyphenopoly has a much finer-grained configuration system that allows you to make settings based on CSS-classes.
-And last but not least it is faster than Hyphenator.js